Gina-Frankel/CV/README.md

 I approach problems through divergent and convergent thinking processes.
 I have a good understanding of how to utilise different thinking processes to reach solutions

 At Makers Academy I have refined my problem solving approach.
 External reviewers have provided feedback that I am break down problems very thoroughly and ask excellent questions.
 I use a variety of method to analyse problems, which include User Stories, diagrams and input and output tables.
-In order to solve problems I use (divergent thinking) methods such as brainstorming, research, and experimentation.
-From this I will select the best solution.
+In order to solve problems I use divergent thinking methods such as brainstorming, research, and experimentation.
+From this I apply analytical processes to select the best solution.

 In my previous career as a teacher I come across many problems, such as how to create learning experiences that were meaningful and engaging but still covered the outcomes of the curriculum; and how to ensure that each experience catered for a diverse range of abilities.
 I used design thinking processes to solve these problems by creating innovative resources, for example I created a game to help children who were struggling with understanding the foundations of maths.

 ### Creating shared understanding